tangentsoft/pidp8i/README.md

 You have several options here:

-1. If you just want to reflect upstream PDP-8 simulator configuration file changes into your local versions, you can hand-edit the installed simulator configuration scripts to match the changes in the newly-generated `boot/*.script` files under the build directory.
+1. If you just want to reflect the prior PDP-8 simulator configuration file changes into your local versions, you can hand-edit the installed simulator configuration scripts to match the changes in the newly-generated `boot/*.script` files under the build directory.

-2. If the upstream change is to the binary PDP-8 media image files and you're unwilling to overwrite them wholesale, you'll have to mount both versions of the media image files under the PDP-8 simulator and copy the changes over by hand.
+2. If the change is to the binary PDP-8 media image files and you're unwilling to overwrite your existing ones wholesale, you'll have to mount both versions of the media image files under the PDP-8 simulator and copy the changes over by hand.

 3. If your previously installed binary OS media images — e.g. the OS/8
     RK05 disk image that the simulator boots from by default — are